zbo14/services/services/isc-dhcp-server/README.md

 Find the config file at `./etc/default/isc-dhcp-server`.

-You should set `INTERFACES` to the network interface that connects your device to the local network (e.g. `eth0`).
+`INTERFACES` should be the network interface that connects your device to the local network (e.g. `eth0`).

+The [setup script](#setup) configures this value for you, but you can change it manually.

 ### dhcpd

 The file `./etc/dhcp/dhcpd.conf` contains configuration for [dhcpd](https://linux.die.net/man/8/dhcpd).

+The default subnet is "192.168.1.0/24".
+The address of the interface on *this* device is "192.168.1.2" (configured during [setup](#setup)).

-The default subnet is "192.168.1.0/24" and *other* devices on the subnet will use addresses in the range "192.168.1.3" -> "192.168.1.254".
+*Other* devices on the subnet will use addresses in the range "192.168.1.3" -> "192.168.1.254".

-You may change this subnet or add other subnets.

-### DNS

-The nameservers are defined in `./etc/resolv.conf` and also specified in `./etc/dhcp/dhcpd.conf`.

-By default, these are Google DNS (i.e. "8.8.8.8" and "8.8.4.4") but you can use other servers if you choose.

-### interfaces

-`./etc/network/interfaces` assigns a static IP address to the DHCP server on the device's network interface.

-By default, the static IP is "192.168.1.2" but this value may be modified.

-Make sure the interface matches the one you specified in `./etc/default/isc-dhcp-server`.
+The DNS nameserver defaults to "192.168.1.1", presumably the gateway/router.